 The Parliamentary Roots of European Social Policy: Turning Talk into Power.
-Palgrave Macmillan (forthcoming).
+Palgrave Macmillan (2021).

 The Strategic Involvement of the European Parliament in Establishing the European Social Fund.
 In Paul Stephenson, María-Luisa Sánchez-Barrueco & Hartmut Aden (eds.): Financial Accountability in the European Union: Institutions, Policy and Practice, London/New York: Routledge (2021), pp. 41-56.

 Becoming Europe’s Parliament: Europeanization through MEPs’ Supranational Activism, 1952-79.
 Journal of Common Market Studies, 58:6 (2020), pp. 1413-1432.